 By the end of this course, students will be able to:

-Discuss the motivations for and pitfalls of language documentation;
+discuss the motivations for conducting language documentation

-Plan a documentation project.
+conduct a documentation project

 Mode of instruction